-- a) The number of complaints of domestic noise received during the year: - i) settled without the need for attendance on site - ii) requiring attendance on site - iii) dealt with under Part V of the Antisocial Behaviour etc (Scotland) Act 2004. - b) For those in a)ii and a)iii above, the average time (hours) between the time of the complaint and attendance on site.
+- a) The number of complaints of domestic noise received during the year: - i) settled without the need for attendance on site - ii) requiring attendance on site and not dealt with under Part V of the Antisocial Behaviour etc (Scotland) Act 2004 - iii) dealt with under Part V of the Antisocial Behaviour etc (Scotland) Act 2004. - b) For those in a)ii and a)iii above, the average time (hours) between the time of the complaint and attendance on site.

-C PS 3: Non-domestic noise complaints
+PS 3: Non-domestic noise complaints

-- a) The number of complaints of non-domestic noise received during the year - i) settled without the need for formal action - ii) requiring formal action. - b) For those in a)ii above, the average time (calendar days) to institute formal action.
+- a) The number of complaints of non-domestic noise received during the yeari) settled without the need for formal action - ii) requiring formal action. - b) For those in a)ii above, the average time (calendar days) to institute formal action.